tinkrmind

 Julia Rich used Programmable-Air to power a silicone-casted heart.
 The heart beats faster the closer you get to it.
 It is a part of her larger artistic project The Mechanics of Being Human.

 I assembled most of the Programmable-Air PCBs using other Programmable-Air boards with this vacuum pickup!
-The Deluxe Kit has everything you need to make this.
+The Deluxe Kit will have everything you need to make this.

 The pressure sensor allows you to detect sudden spikes in pressure caused by say someone pressing on a soft robot connected to the board.
-Here, Mr. Piggy is controlling the lights using the sensor.
+Here Mr. Piggy is controlling the lights using this.
 But the cool part is that this is a ridiculously scalable sensor.
-Imagine a long tube connected to the board and, say, wrapped around a bumper car…
+Imagine a long tube connected to the board and say wrapped around a bumper car…

 Open Soft Machines make amazingly detailed recipes to make soft robot actuators.
 Some of them can be controlled by Programmable-Air.